apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**FSU AD condemns CFP selection decision: 'The committee FAILED college football' | SportsCenter**
+**Breakout or $40K bull trap?
+5 things to know in Bitcoin this week**

-You can read more about it [here](https://www.youtube.com/watch?v=USHSBSsQLVU).
+You can read more about it [here](https://cointelegraph.com/news/breakout-or-40k-bull-trap-5-things-bitcoin-this-week).

 ## Requirements
 - Python 3.8